-AFM also revealed that the overall shapes of the sheets based on the 6 and 4 tessellation did not fully spread out.
-The 6-tesseltation spread well along its long axis but did not fully stretch out along its short axis.
+AFM also revealed that the overall shapes of the sheets based on the 6- and 4-tessellation did not fully spread out (Figure 2C).
+The 6-tesselation spread well along its long axis but did not fully stretch out along its short axis.
 The 4-tesselation did not fully stretch to a regular square but instead appeared to form a rhombus shape.
-In the DNA designs both of these structures consist of vertices connecting four DNA double helices i.e. Holliday junctions.
-The structure of Holliday junctions is well studied and it is known to exist in stacked or unstacked conformations^[24].
-In the unstacked conformation, visible in the rendering of Figure 2 (center top panel) the four DNA helices form a planar cross with right angles.
+In the DNA designs both of these structures consist of vertices connecting four DNA double helices that is, Holliday junctions.
+The structure of Holliday junctions is well studied and it is known to exist in stacked or unstacked conformations. $^{[24]}$ In the unstacked conformation (represented in Figure 2 A, center), the four DNA helices form a planar cross with right angles.
 This conformation is however mostly present in the absence of divalent cations.
-When divalent cations, like Mg2+, are present, the Holliday junction will tend to transition into its stacked conformation where the arms of the junctions form a 60 degree angle.
-As the structures were folded and imaged in the presence of 10 mM MgCl2 it is not surprising that the junctions conform into this angled form, leading to a deformation of the overall shape.
+When divalent cations, like $\rm Mg^{2+}$, are present, the Holliday junction will tend to transition into its stacked conformation where the arms of the junctions form a 60° angle.
+As the structures were folded and imaged in the presence of 10 mm MgCl $2$ it is not surprising that the junctions conform into this angled form, leading to a deformation of the overall shape.

-Wireframe origami has been shown to fold and remain stable in buffers containing only monovalent salts^[19,25], this may be of great importance for applications where a high concentration of divalent cations is detrimental.
-Close-packed origami can be folded with monovalent salts only^[26] but the concentrations required there are significantly higher than what can be found in physiological buffers.
+Wireframe origami has been shown to fold and remain stable in buffers containing only monovalent salts; ^[19,25] this may be of great importance for applications where a high concentration of divalent cations is detrimental.
+Close-packed origami can be folded with monovalent salts only ^[26] but the